AngangGuo/blog/content/posts/2021/Midas M32 Usage.md

 The best way to think of a gate is like an actual gate; it opens and closes to let things (or signal) pass.
 The threshold determines the volume level at which the gate will open.
-The attack control determines how fast the gate will act once the threshold has been reached.
 The release controls how long the gate will stay open.

 A gate won’t pass any signal at all until the signal coming into it reaches the threshold.